 In 2015, I began providing 4-6 dinners plus 4-5 lunches for one family every week.
 The meal planning I did during that time led me to develop my own meal preparation skills that I now implement full time.
 A current interest of mine is meal preparations for postnatal families and healthy snacks for postpartum mothers.
-I have a certain system developed as a meal planner; recipes, assessment, time management: grocery, prep, cook, storage, cleaning, etc. I use my IPAD for recipes and have begun to include themes such as: taco Tuesday, rice night, pizza night, etc. Family input and feedback is appreciated!
-By following the USDA Safe Food Handling instructions I am confident in my work as a meal planner and provider.
-I delight in a delicious, nutritious and hassle free meals that everyone enjoys.
-Check out my Meal Preparations photo blog to see a variety of meals I’ve prepared!
+I have a certain system developed as a meal planner; recipes, assessment, time management: grocery, prep, cook, storage, cleaning, etc. I use my IPAD for recipes and have begun to include themes such as: taco Tuesday, stir fry night, healthy pizza night, etc. Family input and feedback is appreciated!